 This is the result of improperly managing inventory.
 It happens all the time.
 It is also the number one complaint you will read online after someone’s kitchen dream becomes a nightmare.
 All because the cabinetry supplier/manufacture is not managing their inventory correctly.
 After all, being straight with you that the items were not actually in stock might have got in the way of a sale.

 Disaster in the Making #2: “You can trust me.
 I will be here if you need me.”

 Have you ever done the frustrated giggle?
-It comes from deep in the throat and exists to shake off that clinging dingy feeling we get when we are extremely discouraged about our fellow human-beings.
-You will know your doing it because it usually ends with a sigh, closed eyes, and looking down.
+It comes from deep in the throat and exists to shake off that clinging dingy feeling we get when we are extremely discouraged about our fellow human beings.
+You will know you’re doing it because it usually ends with a sigh, closed eyes, and looking down.

 I am not a pushover, and I do have expertise in cabinetry, so I did my research…or so I thought.
 Hook, line, and sinker.
 I ended up personally experiencing disaster #1 and disaster #2, and what a disaster it was.